So many times, you hear that being a parent, specifically a mom, is the most thankless job in the world.

 This is because your body releases hormones when you become a mom, and these help you bond deeply with your child.

-Through skin-to-skin contact, you are literally strengthening your bond minute by minute, which is why this bonding opportunity is so important for new parents, moms, and dads alike.
+Through skin-to-skin contact, you are strengthening your bond minute by minute, which is why this bonding opportunity is so important for new parents, moms, and dads alike.

-You may think it is impossible, but you love your baby more each day, and that capacity to feel and love is a very powerful thing that fundamentally changes who you are and that alone is a big reason why being a mother is worth it.
+You may think it is impossible, but you love your baby more each day, and that capacity to feel and love is a powerful thing that fundamentally changes who you are and that alone is a big reason why being a mother is worth it.

 The six reasons on this page clearly show that motherhood can change you for the better.